-Kanonkop Estate is situated on the lower slopes of the Simonsberg Mountain in the Stellenbosch Region of the Cape.
-It is between Stellenbosch and Paarl on the R44 and falls in a ward called Simonsberg, more commonly known as the “red wine bowl” of South Africa.
-It has earned a reputation both at home and abroad as the area producing the best wines in the country.
-The Estate is situated on 125 hectares, of which 100 hectares are planted to vine.
-Besides the solid foundation on which the estate’s winemaking principles are based, it is also blessed with ideal soils, cool sea breezes and long summer days, creating the perfect climate for growing grapes.
+The name Kanonkop is derived from a kopje (hillock), from which a kanon (cannon) was fired in the 17th century to alert farmers in outlying areas that sailing ships, plying the waters between Europe and the Far East, had entered Table Bay (the area known today as Cape Town) for a stopover.
+They would then load their ox wagons and set off to Table Bay harbour to barter their produce, mainly fresh fruit and vegetables.
+Kanonkop Estate is situated on the lower slopes of the Simonsberg Mountain, between the towns of Stellenbosch and Paarl in the Western Cape.
+It falls within the Wine of Origin demarcation Simonsberg-Stellenbosch, more commonly known as the ‘red wine bowl’ of South Africa.
+This area has earned a reputation, both at home and abroad, for producing the best red wines in the country.
+The estate is situated on 125 hectares, of which 100 are planted to vines.
+Besides the solid foundation on which the estate’s winemaking principles are based, it is also blessed with the ideal soils, terrain and climate, creating perfect conditions for growing quality grapes.